KAN-Mamba FusionNet: Redefining Medical Image Segmentation with Non-Linear Modeling: Datasets

 \section{Datasets}

-We evaluated our model on three distinct medical image segmentation datasets: Breast UltraSound Images (BUSI) \cite{al2020busi}, Segmented Polyp Images \cite{jha2020kvasir} and Gland Segmentation Images (GlaS) \cite{valanarasu2021kiu}.
+We evaluated our model on three distinct publically available medical image segmentation datasets: Breast UltraSound Images (BUSI) \cite{al2020busi}, Segmented Polyp Images (Kvasir-Seg) \cite{jha2020kvasir} and Gland Segmentation Images (GlaS) \cite{valanarasu2020kiu}.
 Given the unique characteristics of each dataset, these evaluations offer a strong support for testing the effectiveness of our method.
+These datasets contain input images as well as the corresponding ground truth masks, which are manually annotated by the medical experts and serve as reference standards for evaluating model performance.

-\textbf{BUSI} \cite{al2020busi}: The dataset consists of medical images from ultrasound scans, along with their corresponding segmentation masks, used for identifying breast cancer-related tumors.
+\textbf{BUSI} \cite{al2020busi}: The dataset consists of ultrasound scans, along with their corresponding segmentation masks for identifying breast cancer-related tumors.
 The entire set consists of 708 images, out of which 210, 437 and 133 represent the respective number of images for malignant, benign and normal breast cancer cases.
 We utilized the images representing breast cancer.
 The images were uniformly resized to 256 × 256 pixels.

-\textbf{Kvasir-Seg} \cite{jha2020kvasir}: Kvasir-SEG dataset consists of 1000 gastrointestinal polyp images (polyps are precursors to colorectal cancer) and their corresponding segmentation masks, which were manually annotated by a medical doctor and subsequently verified by an experienced gastroenterologist.
+\textbf{Kvasir-Seg} \cite{jha2020kvasir}: The dataset consists of 1000 gastrointestinal polyp images (polyps are precursors to colorectal cancer) and their corresponding segmentation masks.
 All images were uniformly resized to 256 × 256 pixels.

-\textbf{GlaS} \cite{valanarasu2021kiu}: The dataset consists of gland segmentation images and is associated with the Hospital Clinic in Barcelona, Spain.
+\textbf{GlaS} \cite{valanarasu2020kiu}: The dataset consists of gland segmentation images and is associated with the Hospital Clinic in Barcelona, Spain.
 For our study, we used 165 images from the dataset, all resized to 256 × 256 pixels.